Charc248/charc_math/README.md

 ## License

 MIT.
-__Basically__ I don't care what you do with the code so long as you
+__Basically__ I don't care what you do with the code so long as you:

 - [ ]don't ~~try to pass it off as your own~~ _(lol, I know just how basic it is.)_
 - [x] give me credit

 ##TODO

 - [ ] Finish porting all of this from everywhere into one place
 - [ ] Work on more common maths functions
 - [ ] Speed - _not the drug or the film_